Dylan Connolly (footballer, born 2000): Auckland City

+Athlone Town

+In August 2026, it was announced that Connolly had signed for League of Ireland First Division club Athlone Town.

 International career

 On 7 June 2023, Connolly was named in the Republic of Ireland amateurs squad for the 2023 UEFA Regions' Cup.
 He made his debut on 9 June 2023 against Galicia.
 He made two appearances at the tournament, as Republic of Ireland were eliminated in the group stage of the final tournament.

 Personal life

 A semi-professional footballer, Connolly also works as a physiotherapist and football coach in Auckland.
 While living in Dublin, he attended Trinity College Dublin.
 His younger brother, Aaron, also plays football for Athlone Town in the League of Ireland First Division.